 - Limit use of alcohol and don’t smoke

-- Have a bone density test if you are over 65 or have risk factors (other than age, gender and postmenopausal status) for osteoporosis, and take medications when appropriate
+- Have a bone density test if you are over 65 or have risk factors (other than age, gender and postmenopausal status) for osteoporosis, and take medications when appropriate5

 Calcium is important for everyone.
 If your mother told you to drink three glasses of milk each day, she was right.
-Children ages 4-8 need 800 mg, and ages 9-18 require 1300 mg.
-Every adult needs about 1000 mg of calcium each day and three 8-oz glasses of milk will provide 1050 mg.
-According to NIH, calcium intake should increase to 1200 mg a day for those ages 51-64 and to 1500 mg a day for those over 65.
+Children ages 4 to 8 need 1000 mg of calcium, and children between 9 and 18 require 1300 mg.
+Every adult needs about 1000 mg of calcium each day, and three 8-oz glasses of milk will provide 900 mg.
+According to NIH, women over the age of 50 and men over the age of 70 should get 1200 mg of calcium.6

-Vegetables are not likely to provide all the calcium you need: a typical half cup serving of raw broccoli has about 21 mg of calcium.
-A cup of raw spinach contains about 30 mg of calcium.
-Almonds have more calories than calcium: one ounce of almonds contains 70 mg of calcium and has about 160 calories; in order to get 1000 mg of calcium from almonds, a woman would need to consume all of her recommended 1600 calories a day in almonds.
-For more information about the calcium content of various foods see: www.nal.usda.gov/fnic/foodcomp/Data/SR15/wtrank/sr15w301.pdf
+However, vegetables are not likely to provide all the calcium you need: a typical half cup serving of raw broccoli has about 25 mg of calcium, and a cup of raw spinach contains about 30 mg of calcium.
+Almonds have more calories than calcium: one ounce of almonds contains 70 mg of calcium and has about 160 calories; in order to get 1000 mg of calcium from almonds in one day, a woman would need to consume all of her recommended 1600 calories a day in almonds.
+For more information about the calcium content of various foods, you can use this osteoporosis website.

 Adult women need a total of 1000 to 1200 mg of calcium each day, but our bodies can’t absorb that much all in one dose.
 The best strategy is to divide the total daily amount you need into two or three smaller doses and take them with meals (to improve their absorption) throughout the day.
-If a meal includes calcium-rich foods like cheese, yogurt, milk, or calcium-fortified orange juice, then it is better to take a smaller dose of calcium with that meal (like a multi-vitamin that has only 200-300 mg of calcium or a TUMS), or to take none with that meal and save two 600 mg doses to take with other meals.
-Remember that calcium works together with vitamin D. According to the NIH, people should consider taking more than the recommended 400-600 IUs a day and can safely increase their daily dose of vitamin D to as high as 2,000 IUs. (http://dietary-supplements.info.nih.gov/factsheets/vitamind.asp) If your diet and sunshine exposure don’t provide enough vitamin D (and few people’s do!), then you will want to take a supplement.
+If a meal includes calcium-rich foods like cheese, yogurt, milk, or calcium-fortified orange juice, then it is better to skip your calcium supplement or take a multi-vitamin with that meal and take one more 600 mg supplement with other meals.
+Remember that calcium works together with vitamin D. According to the NIH, people should consider taking more than the recommended 400-600 IUs of Vitamin D each day and can safely increase their daily dose of vitamin D to as high as 2,000 IUs.6 If your diet and sunshine exposure don’t provide enough vitamin D (and few people’s do!), then you will want to take a supplement.

-Exercise is almost as important as diet in developing and maintaining bone mass.
-Childhood exercise helps to develop bones, and exercise throughout adulthood helps to maintain and even slightly increase bone density.
-After menopause, women also benefit from regular activity such as walking, dancing, weight-training and low impact aerobics, which can decrease the risk of fractures.
-So, exercising not only makes you feel and look better, it will decrease your risk of fractures now or later in life when fractures can be most dangerous to your quality of life.
+Exercise is almost as important as your diet in developing and maintaining bone mass.
+Childhood exercise helps to develop bones, and exercise throughout adulthood helps to maintain bone density (Exercise for your Health).
+Throughout adulthood and especially after menopause, women also benefit from regular activity such as walking, dancing, weight-training, and low-impact aerobics, which can decrease the risk of fractures.
+Not only does exercise make you feel and look better, it will decrease your risk of fractures throughout your life.

 Certain people are more likely to develop osteoporosis than others, and while there are many risk factors you can’t change, you do have control over others.